BouyguesTelecom/a7/README.md

 **Prerequisite:** Set the `A7_PATH_AUTO_EXPAND` environment variable to `true`.

-By relying on [semantic versioning](https://semver.org/) conventions, some [industry standards](#inspirations), and by extending them a bit, A7 supports all the following routing resolutions to the table:
+By relying on [semantic versioning](https://semver.org/) conventions, some [industry standards](#inspirations), and by extending them a bit, A7 supports all the following routing resolutions to the table.

 **Also:** Set the `A7_PATH_AUTO_EXPAND_INIT` environment variable to `true` in order to generate the metadata files in all the assets subdirectories.